- 19 Feb 2026

 The idea

-In December 2019, while traveling in Thailand, I first heard about powerbank sharing.
+In December 2019, while travelling in Thailand, I first heard about powerbank sharing.
 I've never tried it before, but the idea stuck: scan a QR code, take a charged powerbank, and return it later — sometimes somewhere else.
 It solved a small but real problem at the exact moment you needed it.

 That's how ChargeBro started: a powerbank-sharing "startup" built by one developer, mostly at night, during a year when the world was paused.